pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ~> **NOTE:** Do not use a `latency_sensitivity` setting of `low` or `medium` on hosts running ESXi 6.0 or older.
-Doing so may result in virtual machine startup issues or spurious diffs in Terraform.
+Doing so may result in virtual machine startup issues or spurious diffs.
 In addition, on higher sensitivities, you may have to adjust [`memory_reservation`](#memory_reservation) to the full amount of memory provisioned for the virtual machine.